Cazeau Wagon Train, Wyoming – July 17, 1866

 Bozeman Trail Battles – Fall, 1867

-Travelers along the Bozeman Trail soon found themselves under fierce attack by hostile Indians.
+Travelers along the Bozeman Trail soon faced fierce attack by hostile Indians.
 Under the terms of the Fort Laramie Treaty of 1851, the U.S. government had set aside the Powder River country, through which the Bozeman Trail ran, as Oglala and Brulé Sioux, Arapaho, and Cheyenne hunting land.
-Thus, these tribes objected to the intruders and attempted to turn back their wagons and herds.
-In 1865, responding to the demands of the settlers for protection, the U.S. Army sent a column under General Patrick E. Connor to the region.
-Connor constructed a stockade, Fort Reno, Wyoming 169 miles north of Fort Laramie at the forks of the Powder River, but his attempt to subdue the tribes failed.
+Thus, these tribes objected to the intruders and attempted to turn their wagons and herds back.
+In 1865, responding to the settlers’ demands for protection, the U.S. Army sent a column under General Patrick E. Connor to the region.
+Connor constructed a stockade, Fort Reno, Wyoming, 169 miles north of Fort Laramie at the forks of the Powder River, but his attempt to subdue the tribes failed.

 Collins, Charles D., Jr.; Combat Studies Institute, United States Dept. of Defense, 2006